You are here: Start » User Interface » Creating Deep Learning Model

 • Stopping conditions – define when the training process should stop.

-For more details read Deep Learning – Setting parameters.
+For more details, read Deep Learning – Setting parameters.

-Details regarding augmentation parameters.
-Deep Learning – Augmentation
+Details regarding augmentation parameters: Deep Learning – Augmentation.

 5. Performing training